personal shopper

 Best Mid-Century Modern: Mid-Century Expandable Dining Table

-The table comes in two other sizes, both of which are also expandable, and its sustainably sourced and Fair Trade-certified solid wood frame is kiln dried for high-quality durability over time.
+The dining table comes in two other sizes, both of which are also expandable, so you’ve got options.
+And it features a sustainably sourced and Fair Trade-certified solid wood frame, and kiln dried for high-quality durability over time.
+It’s a table you’ll keep forever!

 What we love